Div99/nuclide-remote/README.md

 If you want to run the application manually instead of using docker-compose, these are the basic steps you need to run:

-1. Setup container on remote server
+1. Setup container on remote server:
   - Find the path on your remote server that contains the project you want to open.
 In this example, it will be `~/projects/test-project`.
   - On the remote host start the Docker container:
   ```bash